Sulin Carling

 Sulin Carling advises public and private sector clients on creating vibrant downtowns, flourishing commercial corridors, and dynamic employment hubs.
 She crafts economic development, real estate, and public policy strategies to foster innovation in cities.

 Sulin works with clients across the country to balance private sector and community interests while advancing ambitious economic and community development initiatives.
-Her work includes supporting neighborhoods and small businesses in a shifting retail landscape, creating vibrant and inclusive local and regional employment hubs, and planning for the future of urban industrial areas.
-She draws upon a strong background in economic analysis, urban planning, public policy, and community engagement.
+Her work includes supporting commercial corridors and small businesses in a shifting retail landscape, creating vibrant and inclusive local and regional employment hubs, planning for the future of urban industrial areas, and grounding local economic development in food systems and policy.

-Sulin helps to create stronger downtowns and retail corridors.
+Sulin helps clients plan for the changing face of downtowns.
 For the National Landing Business Improvement District, Sulin led creation of a Market Impact Study with strategies for accelerating growth of an innovation district in downtown Arlington, Virginia anchored by AmazonHQ2, Virginia Tech, and $4B in infrastructure investments.
 Sulin led development of an economic benefits case for the Fifth Avenue Association’s plan to transform Fifth Avenue into a world-class, pedestrian-focused corridor – announced by the Adams Administration in 2022 – to anchor the revitalization of Midtown Manhattan.
-Sulin also managed a study of the impacts of COVID on Long Island’s downtowns for the Rauch Foundation, identifying interventions to help downtowns recover, adapt, and thrive in a post-COVID world.

 Sulin re-joined HR&A in 2020 after serving as Senior Economic Development Planner in the New York City Department of City Planning (DCP), where she led the North Brooklyn Industry & Innovation Plan, the most comprehensive study of an industrial area conducted by DCP in decades, and a comprehensive study of the future of retail and storefront vacancy trends.